FancyGuitarist/Projet-vision/README.md

 ```

 ## Update the user-preferred camera selection
-When the app selects a new device, it removes the old device input, attempts to add an input for the new device, and if it succeeds, updates the state of the appropriate active input device as shown below.
+When the app selects a new device, it removes the old device input, attempts to add an input for the new device, and if it succeeds, updates the state of the appropriate active input device as the example below shows:
 ``` swift
 // Remove the current input from the session. session.removeInput(currentInput)